 Disruption to site survey work and provision of environmental information

-The degree of flexibility and the options available will depend on the circumstances of each case.
+To minimise the delays to planning applications that this might cause, we are keen to find pragmatic ways forward where possible within the limits of the EIA and Habitats Regulations.
+The degree of flexibility and the options available to deal with gaps in information will depend on the circumstances of each case.
 Key factors in making judgements about the sufficiency of survey and assessment information include:

 - The importance of the species interest and size and complexity of potential impacts.
 There is less flexibility with interests of greatest importance.
 For example, qualifying features of Special Protection Areas where a high degree of certainty regarding the absence of a risk of impacts is required.